-The Plaintiff argued that the in spite of the huge spending capital operational expenditure on advertisement and promotion to increase the availability on the Defendant's products, the Defendant had unilaterally terminated Trademark the License Agreement and the Master Long Supply Agreement Term and further demanded timely payment in terms of the agreements.
+The Plaintiff argued that the in spite of the Plaintiff spending huge capital operational expenditure on advertisement and promotion to increase the availability on the Defendant's products, the Defendant had unilaterally terminated the Trademark License Agreement and the Master Long Supply Agreement Term and further demanded timely payment in terms of the agreements.
 Consequently, a suit was filed by the Plaintiff before the High Court of Delhi ("Court").